andreaskaris/blog/docs/openshift/ingress-controller-sharding-on-separate-vip.md

+# Ingress Controller Sharding on separate VIP

-* It is important to know that each node can only host one ingress router.
+It is important to know that each node can only host one ingress router with `HostNetwork` networking.
 You will need a specific role for each INGRESS type and different INGRESS types cannot be hosted on the same worker node.
 This is due to the particularities of the `HostNetwork` network type.

-* The following example uses the OpenStack IPI but the vSphere IPI should behave similarly.
+The following example uses the OpenStack IPI.

-### Step 1: Scale out by 2 more worker nodes ###
+## Step 1: Scale out by 2 more worker nodes ##

 Scale out the worker role.
 This step might have to be improved.
 ~~~